thacherT1D/webdevstuff/Datastores/Indexes.desc.md

 \di+
 ```

-And you'll see something liket this.
+And you'll see something like this.

 ```
                                  List of relations